jellyb3e/cmpm-121-f25-d3-juliamanou/PLAN.md

 - [x] carry out cell storage on swap or combine
 - [x] update map referencing so it doesn't store modified cells that have been changed back to original state
 - [x] investigate implementing the flyweight pattern

+### D3.d: Gameplay Across Real-world Space and Time

+Key technical challenges: Can your software remember game state even when the page is closed?
+Is the player character’s in-game movement controlled by the real-world geolocation of their device?
+Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+#### D3.d Steps

+- [ ] add browser geolocation api
+- [ ] use api to continually update player location
+- [ ] after updating player location, move the player marker to the nearest tile
+- [ ] add control switching between buttons and geolocation through page's query string
+- [ ] add a restart button (clears currentToken, hide win text, clears cache map)
+- [ ] add localstorage api to save gamestate information between page loads